Taking the pain out of pre-existing conditions

 An important reminder that these exclusions only relate to pre-existing conditions.

-If your pet requires treatment after the purchase of a pet insurance policy and its exclusion period, all conditions outlined in the policy’s Product Disclosure Statement will be eligible for cover for the life of the policy.
+If your pet requires treatment after the purchase of a pet insurance policy and its waiting period, all conditions outlined in the policy’s Product Disclosure Statement will be eligible for cover for the life of the policy.

 Let’s take a quick look at some examples to help differentiate the difference between a temporary pre-existing condition (which can be removed as an exclusion after the 18 month asymptomatic period), and a chronic pre-existing condition (which will always be excluded if pre-existing).